radiantone/pyfi-private/docs/overview/index.rst

 PYFI introduces the notion of **virtual processors** that network together to form a reliable and distributed mesh topology for executing compute tasks.

-PYFI Processors are object abstractions that that capture the location, version and definition of python modules and functions via your own git repository.
+PYFI Processors are object abstractions that capture the location, version and definition of python modules and functions via your own git repository.
 This trusted code model is important as it establishes the contract between your code, PYFI and virtual processors where the code is to be executed.
 This relationship must be strong and well-defined.

 Via the various PYFI interfaces (CLI, API, Python etc) you define PYFI virtual processors.
 Agents (a kind of PYFI service) running across your network will deploy them and receive tasks to execute their code.